daffl/jquery.dform/readme.md

 	}

 **accordion** `{ "type" : "accordion" }`<br />
-Creates a container for a jQuery UI accordion.
+Creates a container for a jQueryUI accordion.
 Use the *entries* subscriber to add elements.
+You can use any [jQueryUI accordion option](http://jqueryui.com/demos/accordion/) in the definition.
+The caption in each entries element will be used as the accordion heading:

+    {
+      "type" : "accordion",
+      "animated" : "bounceslide",
+      "entries" : [
+        {
+          "caption" : "First entry",
+          "html" : "Content 1"
+        },
+        {
+          "caption" : "Second entry",
+          "html" : "Content 2"
+        }
+      ]
+    }

 **tabs** `{ "type" : "tabs" }`<br />
 Creates a container for a set of jQuery UI tabs.
 Use the *entries* subscriber to add elements.
+You can use any [jQueryUI tabs option](http://jqueryui.com/demos/tabs/) in the definition.
+The caption in each entries element will be used as the tab heading.
+You can either pass an array of entries and set the *id* attribute individually or an object which will use the key name as the id:

+    {
+      "type" : "accordion",
+      "entries" : [
+        {
+          "caption" : "Tab 1",
+          "id" : "first",
+          "html" : "Content 1"
+        },
+        {
+          "caption" : "Tab 2",
+          "id" : "second",
+          "html" : "Content 2"
+        }
+      ]
+    }

+Which is equivalent to:

+    {
+      "type" : "accordion",
+      "entries" : {
+        "first": {
+          "caption" : "Tab 1",
+          "html" : "Content 1"
+        },
+        "second" : {
+          "caption" : "Tab 2",
+          "html" : "Content 2"
+        }
+      ]
+    }

 ### Subscribers

-Some other features have been implemented as subscriber, e.g. adding entries to an accordion or making an element
+Some other features have been implemented as subscribers:
-resizable:

 **entries** *{Object}*<br />
 Add entries to an *accordion* or *tabs* element.
+See the accordion and tabs type documentation for examples.

 **dialog** *{Object}*<br />
+Turns the current element into a jQueryUI dialog.
+Pass the [jQueryUI dialog options](http://jqueryui.com/demos/dialog/) or an empty object for the defaults.

 **resizable** *{Object}*<br />
+Makes the current element resizable.
+Pass the [jQueryUI resizable options](http://jqueryui.com/demos/resizable/) or an empty object for the defaults.

 **datepicker** *{Object}*<br />
+Adds a datepicker to a text element.
+Pass the [jQueryUI datepicker options](http://jqueryui.com/demos/datepicker/) or an empty object for the defaults:

+    {
+      "type" : "text",
+      "datepicker" : {
+        "minDate" : "+1"
+      }
+    }

 **autocomplete** *{Object}*<br />
+Adds autocomplete functionality to a text element.
+Pass the [jQueryUI autocomplete options](http://jqueryui.com/demos/autocomplete/).

 ## Other plugins

-### Form plugin

 ### Form validation